 Ahead of coming to the UK, it is important to consider the UK’s Statutory Residence Test and the split year provisions in order to assess when you will become UK tax resident and to ensure the best possible tax outcome, both in the UK and in your home jurisdiction.

-Remittance basis / Foreign Income and Gains (FIG) regime
+Remittance Basis / Foreign Income and Gains (FIG) Regime

 The remittance basis has historically been a very efficient way for UK resident but non-UK domiciled persons to pay tax in the UK.
 Those claiming the remittance basis are taxed in the UK on their UK income and gains as they arise, but any non-UK income or gains are only taxed to the extent that they are brought to, received in, or used in the UK.
 This allows some non-UK domiciled individuals to exempt from UK tax a proportion of their non-UK income and gains.